kbarszczak/Frame_booster/README.md

 ## Build Status

 The FBNet model version v1 is already built and trained using Vimeo90K triplet dataset.
 There are written scripts that can be used either to train your own version of the net or test already existing one.
+The pretrained model can be found here: models/model_v1/FBNet.h5

 ## Screenshots